wrparrish/wrparrish.github.io/_posts/2015-10-31-hello-kotlin.markdown

 Take note of the following import: **import kotlinx.android.synthetic.activity_main.**

 This import is a convenience feature provided to us by Kotlin's Android Extensions.
 It negates the necessity of performing a findViewById() lookup,  and provides direct access to the widgets by using their id from xml.
-This makes the following code possible, without an import, casting, or  id lookup
+This makes the following code possible without any other explicit imports, casting, or  id lookup.

 {% highlight kotlin %}